Find Affordable College Courses

 Top Missouri Schools in Computer Software Applications

 You’ll join some of the best and brightest minds around you if you attend University of Missouri - St Louis.
 The school came in at #2 on this year’s Best Computer Software Applications Schools in Missouri list.
-Located in the large suburb of Saint Louis, UMSL is a public school with a large student population.
+Located in the suburb of Saint Louis, UMSL is a public college with a large student population.

 The average amount in student loans that computer software majors at Northwest take out is $26,345.